processone/eturnal/PACKAGING.md

 Dependency Management
 ---------------------

-Besides the dependencies mentioned in the [README.md][4] file, eturnal depends on the Erlang libraries referenced as `deps` in the [rebar.config][5] file, _except_ for `recon` (which is totally optional and just included with source builds as a convenience for debugging purposes).
+Besides the dependencies [mentioned][4] in the [README.md][5] file, eturnal depends on the Erlang libraries referenced as `deps` in the [rebar.config][6] file, _except_ for `recon` (which is totally optional and just included with source builds as a convenience for debugging purposes).
 The complete list of direct and transitive Erlang dependencies is:

 - [stun](https://github.com/processone/stun)
 - [conf](https://github.com/processone/conf)